-As a parent, I'm always made to feel welcome at Russell Street too.
-I'm kept informed about my children's progress and teachers are happy to discuss my questions and concerns.
+As a parent, I was always made to feel welcome at Russell Street too.
+I was kept informed about my children's progress and teachers were happy to discuss my questions and concerns.
 More than this, every parent can participate directly in the life of the school - helping in lessons, joining school trips, supporting fund-raising or serving on the Board of Governors.

-Just as my children are flourishing, so is the school.
-Ofsted rated our school as 'Good' in January 2012.
+Just as my children flourished, so did the school.
+Ofsted rated our school as 'Good' in January 2017.
 This was a significant achievement under the new, more rigorous inspection framework.
 Feedback from Ofsted suggests we narrowly missed an 'Outstanding' rating, but we're not resting on our laurels.
 Sandra Lewis (our Headteacher) and her team strive to provide an outstanding education for our children every day.